Correspondence-free online human motion retargeting: Potential negative societal impact

 \section{Potential negative societal impact}

-This work presents a method that allows for long-term and geometrically detailed motion retargeting between different digitized human models.
+We present a method for long-term and geometrically detailed motion retargeting between different digitized human models.
 It could be used without the consent of the user to animate static 3D scans, or even 3D reconstructions generated from 2D images,~\eg to generate disinformation.